GlowstoneMC/Glowstone/README.md

  * Because of this, it is easy to contribute to Glowstone's development.
 The barrier of entry to contributions is lower because there is no need to work around decompiled source or maintain a minimal diff.
- * Glowstone supports all plugins written for the Bukkit and Spigot API natively.
+ * Glowstone supports all plugins written for the Bukkit, Spigot and Paper APIs natively.
 In practice, some plugins may try to make use of parts of the API which are not yet implemented, but in a completed state Glowstone would support all Bukkit plugins.
  * Glowstone's simplicity affords it a performance improvement over CraftBukkit